ArghyaChatterjee/Blender-Tutorial/README.md

 By following these steps, you should now have a sphere in your Blender scene which you can continue to edit, texture, and use within your project as needed.

-#### 14. How to create a plane in blender which is in the middle of 2 surfaces ?
-Basically drawing a plane in the middle of 2 surfaces of that 1 object.
+**14. How to create a plane in blender which is in the middle of 2 surfaces ?**
 Answer:

 Creating a plane exactly in the middle of two surfaces of a single object involves a few steps, especially if those surfaces are not parallel.
 I'll guide you through a method to achieve this: